dougshidong/FixBibtexCapitalization/README.md

 This script will ensure that words you have capitalize and want to keep capitalized in your bibtex file will stay capitalized by surrounding it with curly braces {}.

+The list of proctected words are controlled through `protected_word_list.py`.

 Please backup your .bib file, I am not responsible if you mess it up.

 `python3 fix_bibliography_titles.py`